shaking hands at job interview

 It may sound like an old-school-style opening, but it is still a popular question that interviewers start with.
 Surprisingly, it is a recognised way to calm down interview nerves on both sides, i.e. you and the interviewer, and leads to different questions later on.

 Logically this is an easy question to answer, provided you have a context.
 Though your recruitment consultant will have talked about you to the hiring manager, the critical goal of the interview is for the hiring company to get to know you and assess if you will be a good fit for the role and organisational culture.
-It’s an excellentllent opportunity to demonstrate that you can communicate clearly and effectively, connect with and react to other humans, and present yourself professionally.
+It’s an excellent opportunity to demonstrate that you can communicate clearly and effectively, connect with and react to other humans, and present yourself professionally.

 This question isn’t about communicating who your favourite football team is or the breed of dog you have—the information you share here is about your work journey.